suz-ana-j/pp2PersonalPortfolioWebsite/README.md

 * I linked my styles.css to HTML, and used <script> to link script.js
 * Semantic HTML was used throughout to make the site easy to read and accessible
 * Media queries for laptop, tablet, and mobile devices change the body's font size, header, h1 font-size, and nav li margin.
-* The toggle button changes the body's background color to black and font color to pink!
+* The toggle button changes the body's background color to black and font color to pink.

 ## How To Use